inariksit/cclaw-zettelkasten/ontology_interoperability.md

 ### Granularity
 An ontology can be __domain-specific__, meant to cover a domain in fine detail.
-Contrast with __upper__ ontologies, which are more general and have a small number of concepts.
+Contrast with __upper__ ontologies, which are more general and have a small number of concepts. __Core__ ontology is used for a general ontology within a domain: an "upper ontology" for just legal domain is better described as a _legal core ontology_.
+For more details, see <top_ontology_domain_ontologies>.

-The term __core ontology__ is sometimes used.
-If I (Inari) have understood correctly, a core ontology is sort of an upper ontology for a domain.
-So a true upper ontology is super generic, starting from `Entity`, core ontology would start from the most general concepts for a given field, like (for legal domain) _legal role_, _process_, _place_, _time_, etc.

 ### Formality